 In November 2008, a complaint was filed in San Diego Federal Court on behalf of a purported class of individuals who purchased CDMA devices or service, seeking damages and injunctive relief under federal and/or state antitrust and unfair competition laws and common law as a result of the Company's licensing practices.
-The Company has filed a motion to dismiss the complaint.
+The Company filed a motion to dismiss the complaint.
+On March 3, 2009, the court granted the Company's motion and dismissed the complaint.
+On April 2, 2009, the plaintiff filed an amended complaint re-asserting some, but not all, of the claims in its original complaint.
+The Company has filed a motion to dismiss.